bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-02.md

 ## What to hand in

-Hand in your lab report until April 22, 10pm (22.00 Uhr).
-See [the Labs and Exercises page](../../labs#grading-lab-reports).
+Hand in your lab report the night before the next lab, 10pm (22.00 Uhr).
+See [the Labs and Exercises page](../labs).

 * * *